 - Preheat the oven to 350 degrees F. Lightly grease an 8×8 baking dish & set aside.

 - Toast the breadcrumbs: Add the butter to a large pot over medium heat.
 Once melted, add the panko breadcrumbs, stirring to coat in the butter.
 Toast 1-2 minutes, stirring constantly, until golden brown & fragrant.
 Transfer the breadcrumbs to a medium bowl, adding in the parmesan & herbs.
 Stir to combine.
 Taste and season with salt as desired.
 Set aside.

-- Saute the butternut: Carefully wipe the pot used to make the breadcrumbs with paper towel, wiping out any browned butter or breadcrumb residue.
+- Saute the butternut: Using a paper towel, carefully wipe out the pot used to make the breadcrumbs with, wiping out any browned butter or breadcrumb residue.
 Place the pot back over medium heat & add the butter.
-Once melted, add in the onion & butternut squash.
-Season with ½ teaspoon kosher salt & ground black pepper, stirring to coat.
+Once melted, add the onion & butternut squash.
+Season with 1/2 teaspoon kosher salt & ground black pepper, stirring to coat.
 Cook, stirring occasionally, until softened slightly.
-Add the garlic, herbs & nutmeg, & cook another 2-3 minutes, until fragrant.
+Add the garlic, herbs, & nutmeg, & cook another 2-3 minutes, until fragrant.

 - Assemble the gratin: Transfer the squash mixture to the prepared baking dish.
 Pour the half & half over top, then finish with the smoked gouda & toasted breadcrumbs.